C-R-Kelly/CircuitSchematicImageInterpreter/README.md

 ### Graph attributes can then be pulled using:

-`G.componentList`								|  Returns the list of components used to form the graph edges `G.graph`									|  Returns the NetworkX graph object of the network graph `G.nodes`									|  Returns the list of nodes for the network graph `G.edges`									|  Returns the list of edges for the network graph `G.SP`									|  Returns the NetworkX graph object for the spanning tree of the graph `G.CH`									|  Returns the NetworkX graph object for the cotree of the graph `G.Bt`									|  Returns the reduced incidence matrix of the spanning tree `G.Bc`									|  Returns the reduced incidence matrix of the cotree `G.referenceVertexSP`							|  Returns the removed vertex of the incidence matrix for the spanning tree `G.referenceVertexCH`							|  Returns the removed vertex of the incidence matrix for the cotree `G.Df, G.Cf`								|  If the fundamental cut-set and cycle matrices have been generated using `G.getFundamentalMatrices()`, they can be pulled here
+`G.componentList` will return the list of components used to form the graph edges.

+`G.graph` will return the NetworkX graph object of the network graph.

+`G.nodes` will return the list of nodes for the network graph.

+`G.edges` will return the list of edges for the network graph.

+`G.SP` will return the NetworkX graph object for the spanning tree of the graph.

+`G.CH` will return the NetworkX graph object for the cotree of the graph.

+`G.Bt` will return the reduced incidence matrix of the spanning tree.

+`G.Bc` will return the reduced incidence matrix of the cotree.

+`G.referenceVertexSP` will return the removed vertex of the incidence matrix for the spanning tree.

+`G.referenceVertexCH` will return the removed vertex of the incidence matrix for the cotree.

+`G.Df, G.Cf` If the fundamental cut-set and cycle matrices have been generated using.

+`G.getFundamentalMatrices()`, they can be pulled here.

-`G.getIMatrix(Graph, Reduced=True, returnRefVertex=False)`		|  Returns the incidence matrix of the graph object, Graph.
+`G.getIMatrix(Graph, Reduced=True, returnRefVertex=False)` will return the incidence matrix of the graph object, Graph.
 If Reduced=True, the incidence matrix will be reduced.
-If returnRefVetex=True, it will return the vetex removed from the reduced incidence matrix
+If returnRefVetex=True, it will return the vetex removed from the reduced incidence matrix.

-`G.getSpanningTree(draw=False)`						|  Returns the spanning tree of the network graph.
-If draw=True, the spanning tree will be plotted using Matplotlib
+`G.getSpanningTree(draw=False)` will return the spanning tree of the network graph.
+If draw=True, the spanning tree will be plotted using Matplotlib.

-`G.getCoTree(draw=False)`							|  Returns the cotree of the network graph.
-If draw=True, the cotree will be plotted using Matplotlib
+`G.getCoTree(draw=False)` will return the cotree of the network graph.
+If draw=True, the cotree will be plotted using Matplotlib.

 ### Warning: The following matricies rely on correct OCR, circuit segmentation, and a circuit where these matrices mathematically exist.
 Failure to meet these conditions may throw an error

-`G.getFundamentalMatrices()`						|  Returns the fundamental cut-set and cycle matrices, `Df` and `Cf` `G.linEquations()`							|  Returns the fundamental cut-set and cycle equations in matrix form `G.componentMatrix(components)`						|  Returns the component matrix accounting for components that have associated linear equations, the combined voltage/current column vector and the result column vector
+`G.getFundamentalMatrices()` will return the fundamental cut-set and cycle matrices, `Df` and `Cf`.

+`G.linEquations()` will return the fundamental cut-set and cycle equations in matrix form.

+`G.componentMatrix(components)` will return the component matrix accounting for components that have associated linear equations, the combined voltage/current column vector and the result column vector.

 Warning: If the `H` matrix is very large, finding the inverse of `H` to solve the matrix equation can take an extremely long time to calculate

-`G.getComponentEquations(matrices=False)`					|  Returns the solved matrix equation of H^-1.y = x where `H` is the component matrix, `y` is the result column vector and `x` is the voltage/current column vector.
+`G.getComponentEquations(matrices=False)` will return the solved matrix equation of H^-1.y = x where `H` is the component matrix, `y` is the result column vector and `x` is the voltage/current column vector.
 The return format is a matrix of the equation for each voltage and current value in the combined column vector.
-If `matrices=True`, matrices `H`, `x` and `y` are also returned
+If `matrices=True`, matrices `H`, `x` and `y` are also returned.

 Notes: `G.Df` and `G.Cf` are not obtained automatically when a graph class instance is created as, if the fundamental matrices do not exist for your circuit / what is detected of your circuit then an error will be thrown.
 Thus these are obtained manually through `G.getFundamentalMatrices()`.